 Somewhere between your third I-can’t-get-off-the-couch Sunday and re-reading all the texts you swore you wouldn’t re-read, you start to wonder when the heartache will end.
-How long does it take to pick up the (million little, heart-shattered) pieces and move on?
+How long does it take to move on?
 We asked two therapists to weigh in on how long it takes to get over a breakup – and what you can do to expedite your own checkout from heartbreak hotel.
 Here is their wisdom and 7 things you can do to get over a break-up faster.

 Studies suggest that people start to feel better around three months post-breakup.
-One study found it takes three months and 11 days before the average American feels ready to date again after a major breakup.
-Another study, which evaluated 155 undergraduates who’d been through breakups in the last six months, also found that 71 percent start to feel significantly better around the 11-week mark, or around three months.
-Divorces, understandably, often take the longest: One study on marital splits found that divorcees need around 17 months and 26 days to catch their breath and move on.
+One study, which evaluated 155 undergraduates who’d been through breakups in the last six months, found that 71 percent start to feel significantly better around the 11-week mark, or around three months.
+Divorces, understandably, often take the longest: one study on marital splits found that divorcees need around 17 months and 26 days to catch their breath and move on.

 However, there is no normal amount of time for convalescence, the timeline is different for everyone and it may, in fact, be less healthy to hold yourself to a specific recovery date.
 “I would actually caution a client from getting too attached to the notion that there is some sort of equation or ‘right’ amount of time to get over a break up,” says Dr. Sarah Bren, a psychologist in Manhattan.
 There’s no one single miracle date you can add to your calendar, and look forward to waking up refreshed with full closure.